Jonathan2251/lbd/source/verilog.rst

 The "total cpu cycles" can be calculated in this verilog simualtor, and the backend compiler and CPU performance can be reviewed.
-Only the CPU cycles are counted, it not include I/O cycles since I/O or display cycles time is unknown.
+Only the CPU cycles are counted, it not include I/O cycles since I/O cycles time is unknown.
 As explained in chapter "Control flow statements", cpu032II uses slt and beq has better performance than cmp and jeq in cpu032I.
-The cpu0IIsp count accurate with delay slot while cpu0IIs has no delay slot support.
+The cycle counting on cpu0IIsp is accurate include delay slot while cpu0IIs has no delay slot support.
 Although cpu0IIs has no delay slot support, it can run program correctly since Cpu0 backend compiler always fill delay slot with "nop".
-Instructions "jmp" has no delay slot because it is better in dynamic linker implementation.
+Instructions "jmp" has no delay slot so it is better in dynamic linker implementation.
 Instruction "bal" has no delay slot because we want Cpu0LongBranch.cpp generated code can run both correctly in cpu0IIsp and cpu0IIs.